-Turf fungus is very common especially during warmish, wet weather so don’t be too alarmed if you notice it on your lawn.
-Find out where turf fungus comes from with expert advice from Essex turf grower Paynes Turf.
+Turf fungus is very common, especially during warmish, wet weather, so don’t be too alarmed if you notice it on your lawn.
+Find out where turf fungus comes from, and what you can do about it, with expert advice from Essex turf grower Paynes Turf.

 Believe it or not, fungus is present in all turf whether it’s new or established turf.
 The fungus becomes active during warm, moist weather, and usually occurs from the start of November until the onset of spring.

 During this time growth of grass tends to slow down, there’s likely to be more rain than usual, and occasionally overnight temperatures are warmer than they should be for the time of year.
-These conditions coupled with the presence of morning dew (that could become stagnant) are prime conditions for the growth of fungus.
+All this, coupled with the presence of morning dew (that can become stagnant), are prime conditions for the growth of fungus.

 How does fungus grow on new turf?